victordibia/data2vis/README.md

 > Experiments in generating visualizations using sequence to sequence models.

 This repository contains source code used for experiments in the [Data2Vis](https://arxiv.org/abs/1804.03126) paper.
+Note that the code was tested with Python 3.
+Please python 3 as your test environment.

 Slides: [Data2Vis Slides](https://docs.google.com/presentation/d/e/2PACX-1vSKaGElY3kNozGvIhINyIuwtsJ3AmBxhXtHQmRaQqasyGu5lw3YJxhCHSdRmq3UVAot_2c3F0NJC2Hg/pub?start=false&loop=false&delayms=10000)